Pras-subash/Photo-ai-assistant/README.md

 # Photography AI Assistant

 An AI-powered photography assistant that uses RAG (Retrieval Augmented Generation) architecture to answer photography-related questions.
+What I have not chechecked in here are random PDF files on teaching photography that I found on the web, and dropped it in there.
+The llama3/Ollama/sentence-transformers based AI is then able to access the documentation and provide answers needed.

 ## Features